auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 The `auth0_global_client` resource and data source have been removed.
 They primarily managed the custom login page via the `custom_login_page` and `custom_login_page_on` attributes.
-Instead, this functionality has moved to the `auth0_pages` resource and datasource.
+Instead, this functionality has moved to the `auth0_pages` resource and data source.
 This change elevates the custom login pages as a more prominent feature.

 <table>
 <tr>